 When it comes to performance, the CL-1B plugin is peerless for both subtle and audible compression due to its pleasing characteristics possessed by its attack and release.
 The flexibility of the attack and release controls allow the CL-1B to be very versatile in creating snappy compression for sounds like snares and over-compression for instruments like guitar, bass, etc.

-- CL-1B is equipped with a distinctive gain-reduction element that does not introduce distortion to the sound
+- CL-1B is equipped with a distinctive gain-reduction element that does not introduce distortion to the sound.

-- Threshold range from -40dB to 0dB
+- Threshold range from -40dB to 0dB.

-- CL-1B has a good frequency response ranging from 5Hz – 25kHz
+- CL-1B has a good frequency response ranging from 5Hz – 25kHz.

 This plugin supports Windows 7 or higher for PC and macOS 10.12 or higher for Mac.
 It comes in VST/VST3/AU/AAX formats and supports both 32 and 64-bit devices.
-It comes at an official price of $149.

 Overall, the CL-1B by Tube-Tech is an exceptional emulation of the widely popular hardware by the same company and for a small fraction of that price.

-3. ACME Audio Opticom XLA-3 Review
+4. ACME Audio Opticom XLA-3

 Developed in collaboration with Brainworx, the ACME Audio Opticom XLA 3 is an incredibly powerful and highly flexible optical compressor plugin.